 Que vous visitiez Bangkok pour la première fois ou que vous ayez la chance d'avoir déjà exploré cette ville magnifique auparavant, vous découvrirez plusieurs attractions et activités à ne pas manquer durant votre passage à Bangkok lors d'une croisière en Asie avec Norwegian.
-The 12-Day Thailand, Cambodia & Vietnam from Singapore excursion offers an overnight stay in this most alluring of world cities.
+The 13-Day Asia Cruise from Hong Kong itinerary offers an overnight stay in this most alluring of world cities.
 You can maximize your time in port by exploring on your own terms.
 Visit a temple, tour a market, or make your way down a river.
 The choice is entirely up to you.

 If you go to see only one attraction in Bangkok, make sure it's the Grand Palace.
 And by grand, we mean 2.3 million square feet grand.
 Home to the kings of Siam since 1782, this regal palace set along the Chao Phraya River is also home to the Temple of the Emerald Buddha, also known as Wat Phra Kaew.

 Not too far from the Grand Palace is Wat Pho, one of the largest temples in Bangkok.
 It's home to a striking 150-foot-long statue of a reclining Buddha covered in gold leaf.
 Its size is impressive as the Buddha looks toward the sky using a hand as a pillow.

 With plenty of canals breaking off from the main river, Bangkok has earned the nickname "Venice of the East."
 Taking a boat trip or a ferry ride along the Chao Phraya River gives you a different perspective of everyday life.
 You'll see fisherman, small floating markets, and kids playing about.
 You can also take a sunset dinner cruise if you'd like.